Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Introduction

-Motivated by the above limitations of static type inference methods, researchers have recently employed Machine Learning (ML) techniques to predict type annotations for dynamic languages \cite{hellendoorn2018deep, malik2019nl2type, pradel2019typewriter, allamanis2020typilus}.
-The experimental results of these studies show that ML-based type prediction approaches are more precise than static type inference methods or they can also work with static methods in a complementary fashion \cite{pradel2019typewriter, allamanis2020typilus}.
-Despite the superiority of ML-based type prediction approaches, their type vocabulary is small and fixed-sized.
+To address these limitations of static type inference methods, researchers have recently employed \emph{Machine Learning} (ML) techniques for type prediction in dynamic languages~\cite{hellendoorn2018deep, malik2019nl2type, pradel2019typewriter, allamanis2020typilus}.
+The experimental results of these studies show that ML-based type prediction approaches are more precise than static type inference methods or they can also work with static methods in a complementary fashion~\cite{pradel2019typewriter, allamanis2020typilus}.
+Despite the superiority of ML-based type prediction approaches, their type vocabulary is small and fixed-sized (i.e. 1,000 types).
 This limits their type prediction ability for user-defined and rare types.
-To solve this issue, Allamanis et al. \cite{allamanis2020typilus} recently introduced the Typilus model that does not constraint the type vocabulary size.
-Although the Typilus model outperforms the other models with closed type vocabulary, the type prediction task is still quite challenging, especially for rare types.
+To solve this issue, Allamanis et al.~\cite{allamanis2020typilus} recently introduced \tool{Typilus} that does not constraint the type vocabulary size and it outperforms the other models with small-sized type vocabulary.

+While the ML-based type inference approaches are effective, we believe that there are two main drawbacks in the recent previous work~\cite{pradel2019typewriter, allamanis2020typilus}: \begin{itemize} \item The neural models are trained and evaluated on developer-provided type annotations, which are not always correct~\cite{ore2018assessing, rak2020python}.
+This might be a (major) threat to the validity of the obtained results.
+To address this, a type checker should be employed to detect and remove incorrect type annotations from the dataset. \item Although the proposed approaches~\cite{pradel2019typewriter, allamanis2020typilus} obtain satisfying performance for Top-10, it is important for an approach to give a correct prediction in Top-1 as developers tend to use the first suggestion by a tool~\cite{parnin2011automated}.
+Like the API recommendation research~\cite{liu2018effective, he2021pyart}, the Mean Reciprocal Rank (MRR) metric should also be used for evaluation, which \emph{paratially} rewards an approach where the correct API is not in the Top-1 suggestion. \end{itemize}